Are you looking for some law student help with your busy law firm but not necessarily a full-time law student? We have a solution for you.

 Do you have any other suggestions for a better remote working experience?

 Ever wonder what it is like to be a freelance lawyer (a lawyer who assists other lawyers, law firms, and in-house legal departments with their overflow legal work)?
-Our Flex lawyer Amy Grubb has written this informative blog post to give you a glimpse into a day in the life of a freelance lawyer:
+Our freelance lawyer Amy Grubb has written this informative blog post to give you a glimpse into a day in the life of a freelance lawyer:

 As with most legal positions, no day as a freelance lawyer is ever quite the same.
 Here is a snapshot of a random day in my life as a part-time freelance lawyer.